-- This option applies to any course that was in progress as of March 1, 2020, and all Summer 2020 courses. - Grades of S (Satisfactory) and U (Unsatisfactory) will not be factored into the student's grade point average. - A grade of S means the student has earned credit for the course; a grade of U means the student has not earned credit for the course. - Students may elect this option for any core course, including composition and quantitative reasoning. - Students may elect this option for any course in their major, minor, or certificate, with the exception of required courses in the Education, Nursing, and Social Work majors.
+- This option applies to any course that was in progress as of March 1, 2020, or later (the majority of full semester spring courses and Session 4 courses). - Grades of S (Satisfactory) and U (Unsatisfactory) will not be factored into the student's grade point average. - A grade of S means the student has earned credit for the course; a grade of U means the student has not earned credit for the course. - Students may elect this option for any core course, including composition and quantitative reasoning. - Students may elect this option for any course in their major, minor, or certificate, with the exception of required courses in the Education, Nursing, and Social Work majors.
 (Students in these three majors will receive more information from their department chair.) - Faculty will grade students as usual during the semester, and submit the letter grade (A F, I) to the Registrar's Office following the standard submission process. - Students will choose whether to accept the final course grade as submitted by the instructor, or a S/U designation.
-The decision must be made according to the dates listed in the below table.
+The decision must be made between April 29 and May 5 for full semester spring courses, and between May 6 and May 12 for Session 4 courses.
 Students will submit a form to the Registrar's Office.
 If no form is received, the letter grade submitted by the instructor will be recorded as the final grade. - Credits taken as S/U will not count towards the minimum of 12 graded credits needed to qualify for President's/Dean's Lists.